 Sustainability is a key element in Robeco's corporate strategy.
 This top-level commitment of our Executive Committee is further embedded in our organization via the Sustainable Investing Center of Expertise.
-Our core values - Client-centered, Innovative, Sustainable and Connecting - embody the essence of Robeco and serve as a touchstone for our day-to-day work.
-They forge a clear, shared identity for all executives and employees, which helps us execute our strategies in the best interests of our clients at all times.
+Our core values - Client-centred, Innovative, Sustainable and Connecting - embody the essence of Robeco and serve as a touchstone for our day-to-day work.
+They forge a clear, shared identity for all executives and employees, which helps us always execute our strategies in the best interests of our clients.

 In the majority of our asset under management we integrate financially material ESG issues to make better informed investment decisions.
 In a growing part of assets under management we also invest making use of impact material issues.
 This makes us and our clients better prepared.
-We have defined the key impact material issues for Robeco as being Climate Change, Biodiversity, Human Rights and the Sustainable Development Goals in general.
+We have defined the key impact material issues for Robeco as being climate change, biodiversity, social issues and the Sustainable Development Goals ('SDGs') in general.